exoplatform/platform/packaging/pkg-commons/src/main/resources/readme.txt

 How to start the Chat server
 ----------------------------

-    * The Chat server is located in bin/chat-server
+    * The Chat server is located in the "chat-server" folder
-    * On Windows: Open a DOS prompt command, go to bin/chat-server/bin and type the command: "run.bat"
+    * On Windows: Open a DOS prompt command, go to chat-server/bin and type the command: "run.bat"
-    * On Linux/Mac OS X: Open a terminal, go to bin/chat-server/bin and type the command: "run.sh"
+    * On Linux/Mac OS X: Open a terminal, go to chat-server/bin and type the command: "run.sh"

 -------------------------
 How to start the Platform
 -------------------------

     * PLF_HOME is the location of the unzipped eXo Platform 3.5 server.
-It refers to a Tomcat 6 bundle located at : bin/tomcat6-bundle
+It refers to a Tomcat 6 bundle located in the "tomcat-bundle" folder
     * On Windows: Open a DOS prompt command, go to PLF_HOME directory and type the command: "start_eXo.bat"
     * On Linux/Mac OS X: Open a terminal, go to PLF_HOME directory and type the command :"./start_eXo.sh"